Volunteer in Tanzania – Best Programs, Highly affordable with IKPVA!!

 The second impact was the institution “The Orphanage” with many children that wanted affection.
 Besides the affection they’ve wanted to learn more. – Nadir Oliveira from Brazil

 Volunteer in Tanzania in our teaching project.
 This is a project that requires a lot of dedication and enthusiasm.
 You will have the opportunity of supporting a nursery/primary school (children aged 3-11) or a secondary school (teenagers aged 11-16), both located within at only five minutes walking distance from the hostel.
-Everyday you will be dealing with 60 children between the ages 3 and 16 depending on the school you choose.
+As a volunteer in Tanzania, you will be dealing with 60 children between the ages 3 and 16 Everyday, depending on the school you choose.
 They will be very excited for you to teach them several subjects, supporting the teacher or teaching by yourself.
-You will see from the very beginning that they are passionate about learning.
+As an educational volunteer in Tanzania, you will see from the very beginning that they are passionate about learning.
 Moreover, both childrens and teachers, will be very grateful if you support them with extracurricular activities and sports on a regular basis in the evenings.

 I personaly taught English, Math, Music and dances, in several grades (2 to 7th)

 I had a very good relations with all the school personel and the kids.

 The satisfaction of helping the school is very good.

 The children need a lot of love, help and support and give you their love back…The school needs more volunteers and also financial support in order to improve its conditions. – Yair from Israel